sharpsteve/python-vipaccess/README.md

 -----

-python-vipaccess is a free and open source software (FOSS) implementation of Symantec's VIP Access client.
+python-vipaccess is a free and open source software (FOSS) implementation of Symantec's VIP Access client (now owned by Broadcom).

 If you need to access a network which uses VIP Access for [two-factor authentication](https://en.wikipedia.org/wiki/Two-factor_authentication),